"A restless, inquiring mind"

 Oberösterreichische Nachrichten, Austria. [link]

-"Ivan Ilić, an American based in Paris, has a deftness of touch that allows him control over both Debussy’s exuberant climaxes and his quiet, subtle moments.
-The sound is rich and clear, with a broad range of dynamics but a solid rhythmic pulse."
+"Ivan Ilić, an American based in Paris, has a deftness of touch that allows him control over both Debussy’s exuberant climaxes and his quiet, subtle moments."

 Mail & Guardian, South Africa. [link]

-"His playing is characterised by clarity, vivacity and his intuitive feel for systems in the music...the pianist, who has real personality, listens attentively to the music he is making, and his name is one to remember."
+"His playing is characterised by clarity, vivacity and his intuitive feel for systems in the music...one to watch."

 Le Monde de la Musique, France.

-"Ivan Ilić’s approach is intimate and poetic without being over-indulgent; clearly this is spirited and yet very carefully distilled playing.
-I especially admire the pianist’s straightforward manner in La Cathédrale engloutie and Feux d’artifice, which brews up huge intensity while allowing in the finer needles of light."
+"Ivan Ilić’s approach is intimate and poetic without being over-indulgent; this is spirited and carefully distilled playing."

 International Record Review, UK.